Yellow 6693 metres, CR74.0/132

 Burmester, who grew up playing at neighbouring Schoeman Park, had 20 birdies and an eagle in 54 holes to win a Sunshine Tour event in 2015, and Nienaber 25 birdies in winning the 72-hole Free State Open in 2018.

-The club is 125 years old, but members moved to this site in 1953 when the city embraced a fully grassed course for the first time.
+The club was founded in 1894, and members moved to this site in 1953 when the city embraced a fully grassed course for the first time.
 Before that the greens were Kimberley blue ground gravel, which exasperated the legendary Sam Snead on his 1947 exhibition tour with Bobby Locke.
 Within five years the club hosted its first SA Open, the 1958 champion being amateur Arthur Stewart.
 The Open returned in 1963 when the winner was 19-year-old Allan Henning.
 There have been four men’s SA Amateurs, the last in 1975.

 Peter Matkovich in 1993 brought modern undulating greens and eye-catching bunkers to the Free State, and they have stood the test of time.
 His design style is typified by the intimidating par-3 16th, with its sloping green guarded by water on three sides and a bunker front left.